BerkeleyAutomation/CloudRobotics_tutorial/README.md

 Then it means you need to start Docker Desktop and wait until the Docker Deskop window shows that it has started.

+3. Configure AWS.
+This requires credentials and will be provided to you during the tutorial.

-**Note: You do not have to run Steps 3 and 4 as we have already set them up.
+**Note: You do not have to run Steps 4 and 5 as we have already set them up.
 They are included below for completeness as they are required when using ROS2**

-Configure AWS.
-This requires credentials and will be provided to you during the tutorial.

-3. Make a workspace and build it
+4. Make a workspace and build it

 We have premade the workspace folder for you.
 First start the  container again.